assignments-codex/level-1-assignments/week-1/day-3-assignment.md

 #### Requirements

-1. Open Lesson 5 and work through the planning and build levels you reach today.
+1. Open Lesson 5 and complete the planning and initial build levels we did in class.
 2. Build a page in Web Lab that uses headings and paragraphs for your chosen user.
+3. If you finish early, add one extra section or link you planned.

 #### Screenshots